Setting up a language school

 Ongoing professional development

-The program guidelines provide information about setting up a community languages school.
+The program guidelines (PDF 171.6KB) provide information about setting up a community languages school.